naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

 ## Description
-Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers, bloggers, and WooCommerce store owners increase their affiliate sales by aggregating exclusive coupons and deals from various merchants.
-It auto-updates deals daily (manual refresh in this version), displays them in optimized, easy-to-integrate widgets and inline content to boost conversions.

----
+Affiliate Deal Booster is a WordPress plugin that helps bloggers and marketers easily create a dedicated coupon and deal aggregator on their site.
+It supports affiliate links and provides an easy admin interface to manage deals and coupons, helping site owners boost earnings through affiliate marketing.

 ## Features

-- Aggregate affiliate coupon deals from multiple merchants (demo includes static sample data)
-- Auto-cache deals for fast loading
-- Admin panel to refresh and manage deals
+- Add, edit, and remove multiple affiliate deals and coupon codes.
-- Shortcode `[affiliate_deals]` to display deal widgets anywhere
+- Display deals via shortcode `[affiliate_deals]` anywhere on your site.
+- Automatic filtering of expired deals.
+- Responsive, simple grid layout for deals.
+- Affiliate link support with nofollow and target blank for SEO.
-- Automatic inline deal injection below the first paragraph of posts/pages
+- Admin UI includes inline add/remove deal rows.
-- Clean, responsive design for maximum engagement
-- Fully extendable and lightweight single-file plugin

----
+- Freemium-ready for future extensions (analytics, scheduling).

 ## Installation

-1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory.
+1. Upload the plugin file to your WordPress `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
-3. Navigate to the new "Affiliate Deal Booster" admin menu to refresh deals.
+3. Navigate to the ‘Affiliate Deal Booster’ menu in the admin sidebar to add your deals.

----

 ## Setup

-- Use the "Refresh Deals Now" button on the plugin admin page to fetch the latest coupons and deals.
-- Place `[affiliate_deals]` shortcode in posts, pages, or widget areas to show the deals.
-- Deals are automatically injected below the first paragraph of your blog posts.

----
+- Go to **Affiliate Deal Booster** in the admin menu.
+- Start adding deals: title, description, affiliate URL, optional coupon code, and optional expiry date.
+- Save changes.

 ## Usage

-- Display a box of affiliate deals on any page/post using the shortcode.
-- Benefit from automatic inline deal insertion to subtly promote coupon codes within your content.
-- Customize and extend the plugin to connect with real affiliate networks and generate dynamic offers.

----
+- Place the shortcode `[affiliate_deals]` in any post, page, or widget area to display your curated affiliate deals.
+- Visitors will see a neat grid of deals with coupon codes and clickable affiliate links.

+## Future Enhancements (Planned)
+- Deal analytics dashboard to track clicks and conversions.
+- Link cloaking and link shortening.
+- Scheduling deals to auto-publish and expire.
+- Support for multiple affiliate networks with ease.
+- Premium upgrade for tailored deals and exclusive features.

-For any issues or feature requests, please open a ticket on the plugin repository.
+For support or questions, please open an issue on the plugin’s GitHub repository.

+Thank you for using Affiliate Deal Booster!